DianaOlympos/dianao-softwaremaxims/priv/talks/eve-online-stories.md

 # Eve online organisations through stories

+elevator pitch : Examples of how Eve Online communities generate resiliency and knowledge sharing in a harsh environment through Stories.

+abstract:

+Competitive online gaming communities live in a complex socio-technical system.
+They must overcome the same difficulties we encounter in building resilient software organizations.
+Hiring, people churn, knowledge sharing, learning from mistakes, remote communication, high-cadence and high-pressure environment.
+These problems are part of what define them, and they cannot escape them.
+They are embedded in their goals and environment.

+These problems get even bigger in Eve Online organizations, facing a particularly harsh and demanding game.
+And still, these organizations rise to thousands of members.
+They are well organized and survive for years.
+In part, due to their ability to incorporate lessons learned and share knowledge.

+I will first describe the detailed problems Eve Online organizations are facing.
+I will then present some of the cultural artifacts they use to convey learning.
+A particular emphasis will be put on named stories.
+The audience will be able to determine what they can learn from the stories and how their own organizations can incorporate these methods.

+Learning objective:
+- What challenges competitive gaming communities face.
+- How competitive gaming communities experience compare to software systems.
+- How cultural artifacts are efficient knowledge sharing tools.
+- Discover some of the tools how Eve Online organizations handle knowledge management.
+- Reflect upon the way your organizations compare to Eve Online organizations.

 Warning: this talk will have some strong words.

 I am a gamer.
 Not a particularly skilled gamer that said.
-Any time of real time strategy game, i will be bad at it.
+Any type of real time strategy game, i will be bad at it.
 But i am a gamer and i think being part of the gaming community, involved as i am, taught me a lot about building resilient organisations.

 Online competitive games and the community of players around them are amazing to learn more about resilient team and resilient organisations.
 Games naturally create a sociotechnical system akin to the one we are part of everyday in IT.
 They have complex rules, that you only see as a model you build of them.
 They are social.
 Most involve being part of a team and collaborating, sometimes on the spot.
 They also involve generally an organisation far bigger than that.
 Clans, guilds, but also bigger communities.
 They naturally reproduce the type of high pressure-high cadence environment we study in incidents.
 On top of that, they reproduce this environment all the time.
 Gamers are forged in the fire of incidents everyday.